Valid plane trees: Combinatorial models for RNA secondary structures with Watson-Crick base pairs: Graph of valid plane trees: Global Structure

 We now conclude that in fact the graph whose vertices are valid plane trees and whose edges are local moves is connected.

 \begin{theorem} Fix a primary structure $P$.
 The graph $\mathcal{G}_P$ is connected. \end{theorem}

-\begin{proof} We induct on the size of the sequence $P$.
+\begin{proof} We induct on the {length} of the sequence $P$.
 The claim is trivial when $P$ has $2$ letters since in that case there is a unique valid plane tree.
 Suppose that for every primary structure with at most $2(n-1)$ letters, the graph whose vertices are valid plane trees and whose edges are local moves is connected.
 Fix a primary structure $P$ with $n$ letters and consider two distinct $P$-valid plane trees $S$ and $T$.
-Either one edge $e(i,j)$ is in both $S$ and $T$ or they share no common edges.
+If $S$ and $T$ share no common edges then Proposition \ref{proposition: sharing an edge} asserts that there is a valid local move on one to a $P$-valid plane tree sharing an edge with the other.
+Without loss of generality assume that $S$ and $T$ both contain the edge $e(i,j)$.

-If any edge $e(i,j)$ appears in both, then delete that edge.
-The edges closer to the root than $e(i,j)$ (namely those indexed $e(i',j')$ for $i'<i$ and $j'>j$) form a tree $S'$ while the edges farther from the root than $e(i,j)$ (namely those indexed $e(i',j')$ for $i<i', j'<j$) form a tree $S''$.
-Similarly we obtain trees $T'$ and $T''$ from $T$.
-By construction the half-edges in $S'$ and $T'$ have the same labels, as do the half-edges in $S''$ and $T''$.
-Thus $S'$ and $T'$ are $P'$-valid plane trees, where $P'$ is the subsequence of $P$ consisting of the letters in positions $i'$ for $i'<i$ or $i'>j$.
+Now delete the common edge $e(i,j)$.
+Create the subtrees $S'$ and $T'$ induced from $S$ and $T$ respectively from the edges farther from the root than $e(i,j)$ (namely those indexed $e(i',j')$ for $i<i', j'<j$), and create subtrees $S''$ and $T''$ respectively from the edges closer to the root than $e(i,j)$ (namely those indexed $e(i',j')$ for $i'<i$ and $j'>j$).
+By Proposition \ref{proposition: valid subtrees} we know $S'$ and $T'$ are $P'$-valid plane trees for the subsequence $P'$ of $P$ consisting of the letters in positions $i'$ for $i'<i$ or $i'>j$.
 Similarly $S''$ and $T''$ are $P''$-valid plane trees, where $P''$ is the subsequence of $P$ consisting of the letters in positions $i'$ for $i<i'<j$.
 By induction there are valid local moves taking $S'$ to $T'$ and $S''$ to $T''$.
 Implement the same local moves on $S$ to get valid local moves that take $S$ to $T$.

-Now suppose $S$ had $T$ have no common edges.
-Consider a leaf of $S$ say $e(i,i+1)$.
-Since it is not a leaf in $T$ the half-edges labeled $i$ and $i+1$ have one of the following configurations in $T$:

-Since $e(i,i+1)$ is an edge of a valid plane tree, edges $i$ and $i+1$ are labeled $B$ and $\overline{B}$ respectively.
-Thus the half-edge $j$ must be labeled $\overline{B}$ and the half-edge $k$ must be $B$ regardless of the configuration.
-Each configuration has a valid local move that results in tree $T'$ with leaf $e(i,i+1)$.
-By the previous case there is a sequence of valid local moves between $S$ and $T'$ and so there is a sequence of valid local moves between $S$ and $T$ as well.
 This proves the claim. \end{proof}

-In fact more is true: the tree $T_0$ produced by the greedy algorithm is the only $P$-valid plane tree with no valid local moves of type 2.
-The proof walks through the definitions, particularly using the non-crossing condition of half-edges in plane trees.

-\begin{theorem} Suppose $T$ is a $P$-valid plane tree that is not $T_0$.
-Then $T$ has a valid local move of type 2. \end{theorem}